 From all us here at Dales Bike Centre Stu, Bren and the Team we look forward to having you aboard our exciting journey.

-Pre-book rooms; we expect booking system to go live October 2019.
+Pre-book rooms; we expect booking system to go live late 2019.

 Money is taken when your purchase is made through the shopping cart of this website.
 You will receive confirmation email.

 Money received goes into the project build account kept separate from business current account.

 When is the money used?
 When there's project invoices to pay.

 What happens if we don't reach our £150,000 target?
 We have to load a bit more debt against the project.

 How much has been raised so far?
 We've raised around £105,000 through the crowdfunding so far but please do support us in our quest.

 Why haven't we used an established Crowdfund/Kickstarter website?
 These regular crowdfund websites take a cut of the amount raised in return for opening a product or service to their huge following on their websites, that is great if that's what a project needs.
 We felt we don't need that, our project is aimed squarely at our friends in the cycling fraternity.
 What we needed is a portal to explain the project, take the payment and assemble the details we need to follow the crowdfund project through.
 We decided that portal is our own website which helps put more money in our project and not into an offshore digital firm.